abryu/Build-a-Web-Search-Engine/WebParser(Python)/README.md

  * All html tags should be cleaned, stop words be removed, and stemming be performed.

 ## Tools Used:
-* Language: Python.
+### Language: Python.
+#### Why I use Python rather than Java?
+* Easy syntax and readibility.
+* Python programs are generally expected to run slower than Java programs, but they also take much less time to develop.
+* Python programs are typically 3-5 times shorter than equivalent Java programs.
+This difference can be attributed to Python's built-in high-level data types and its dynamic typing.

-* Built on Spyder.
+### Built on Spyder.

 ## Libraries and APIs used: